mopidy/mopidy/docs/contributing.rst

 Submitting changes
 ==================

 - One branch per feature or fix.
+Keep branches small and on topic.

 - Follow the :ref:`style guide <codestyle>`_, especially make sure ``flake8``
   does not complain about anything.